-V.A.1.b)

-There must be a written description of the responsibilities of the Clinical Competency Committee.
-(Core)

-V.A.1.b) (1) The Clinical Competency Committee should:

-(a)

-review all resident evaluations semi-annually; (Core)

-(b)

-prepare and assure the reporting of Milestones evaluations of each resident semi-annually to ACGME; and, (Core)

-advise the program director regarding resident progress, including promotion, remediation, and dismissal.
-ACGME
+- V.A.1.b) There must be a written description of the responsibilities of the Clinical Competency Committee. ^(Core) - V.A.1.b) (1) The Clinical Competency Committee should: - (a) review all resident evaluations semi-annually; - (b) prepare and assure the reporting of Milestones evaluations of each resident semi-annually to ACGME; and, ^(Core) (c) advise the program director regarding resident - progress, including promotion, remediation, and dismissal.
+(Detail)